Hayes-Lab/Hayes-Lab.github.io/_pages/home.md

 The Hayes Lab is interested in determining how microglia infiltrate, pattern, and differentiate to their region-specific identity.
 Characterizing their developmental trajectory will highlight the regional and temporal susceptibility of various brain structures to developmental stressors.
 Furthermore, I aim to identify the regulatory mechanisms that control microglia activation through changes in microglia epigenetic and metabolic states which I found were both disturbed in response to prenatal immune stress.
 It is important to develop tools to control microglia reactivity which contributes to disease pathology of both developmental and neurodegenerative brain disorders.
 Altogether, my studies will provide a greater understanding of microglia activation to pinpoint windows of susceptibility to developmental stressors ultimately enabling the identification of novel targets for pharmacological intervention through manipulations of microglia.

+The Hayes Lab explores how microglia activation and neuroinflammation impact brain development, function, and disease risk (Fig 1).
+My work highlighted a mechanism for how a prenatal stressor impacts brain development and neural circuit function through perturbation of microglia reactivity.
+Understanding the basic biology of microglia patterning and reactivity can provide valuable insights into disease mechanisms.
+My main research questions are: 1) how do microglia respond and recover from immune activation, 2) how does previous activation exposure shape future reactivity, and 3) how do heterogenous microglia activation states impact human disease?

 Find more details about the lab philosophy, ongoing projects, and publications.
 Find my teaching and mentoring experiences here.